xgeoff/xgeoff/site/pages/index.md

 Beyond work, I love exploring the world through travel, food, and photography.
 I also feed my creative side through reading science fiction, writing, and using AI-assisted art to bring ideas to life.

-At heart, I’m a creator — whether it’s software, stories, or memories from time spent in new places.
+At heart, I’m a creator — whether it’s software, stories, or visions from my imagination.

 ### **Projects**